INN/docs/staffing/onboarding/accounts.md

 ### Dropbox

 - Team members need access to at least the main shared INN folder (because this is where we keep many shared docs and also the 1password keychain that you'll need in the next step)
 - Optionally (particularly for FT staff who need to store a lot of stuff on dropbox without maxing out their personal account) we can add them to the INN organization (Adam is the account admin and the only person able to do this, unfortunately).
-Note that this costs money so we won't do it in every situation.
+Note that this costs money so we'll typically only do this for FT staff and share individual folders/docs on a case-by-case basis otherwise.

 ### 1password

-- New team member will need to purchase, download and install 1password ([https://agilebits.com/store](https://agilebits.com/store))
+- New team members will need to purchase, download and install 1password ([https://agilebits.com/store](https://agilebits.com/store))
 - Then, follow the instructions here: [https://learn2.agilebits.com/1Password4/Mac/en/Tutorials/share-vault.html](https://learn2.agilebits.com/1Password4/Mac/en/Tutorials/share-vault.html) and use the INN keychain (in the main INN dropbox folder) to add a new vault.
 You will need to enter a confidential passphrase that you can get from Adam.
 - This vault contains most of the login information we share among the staff/team (for things like social media accounts, etc.)